4th Cavalry Regiment (United States): World War II

 As the German offensive resumed, VII Corps was sent south into Belgium to block the enemy's advance.
-By 23 December, the 4th MCG was once again in contact, and screened the movement of VII Corps units.
-On 24 December, the 4th was attached to the 2nd Armored Division and was tasked with defending the key road junction at Humain to prevent the Germans separating the 2nd Armored Division and the 84th Infantry Division defensive lines.
+By 23 December, the 4th MCG was once again in contact and screened the movement of VII Corps units.
+On 24 December, the 4th was attached to the 2nd Armored Division.
+It was tasked with defending the key road junction at Humain to prevent the Germans from separating the 2nd Armored Division and the 84th Infantry Division defensive lines.
 4th Squadron left to screen the flanks of CCA and CCB of the 2nd Armored Division, leaving 24th Squadron to defend Humain.
 By midnight of 24–25 December 1944, Troop A, 24th Squadron, had taken Humain, but was repulsed by a German panzer attack on Christmas morning.
 The 24th attempted to retake the town, but its light armor was no match for the heavy German panzers, and the troopers made little progress.
 On 26 December, reinforced by tanks from the 2nd Armored Division, the 24th drove out the Germans from Humain and halted their advance in that sector.

-After retaking the ground lost in the Battle of the bulge, Allied forces resumed their drive into Germany.
+After retaking the ground lost in the Battle of the Bulge, Allied forces resumed their drive into Germany.
 The 4th MCG conducted more screening operations for the VII Corps advance during the closing of the Ruhr Pocket.
-As the war in Europe began winding down, the 4th MCG participated in the operation to eliminate a force of 85,000 Germans holding out in the Harz Mountains, and this mission was accomplished on 21 April 1945 with most of the enemy surrendering.
+As the war in Europe began winding down, the 4th MCG participated in the operation to eliminate a force of 85,000 Germans holding out in the Harz Mountains, and this mission was accomplished on 21 April 1945, with most of the enemy surrendering.
 The 4th continued advancing and mopped up along the Elbe River, and was in Leipzig on VE Day, 8 May 1945.

 Occupation of Germany and Austria

 After the Allied victory in World War II, the US Army organized the United States Constabulary to perform occupation duties in Allied-occupied Germany, West Berlin, and Austria.
 The 4th Mechanized Cavalry Group was redesignated the 4th Constabulary Regiment with the 4th and 24th Constabulary Squadrons.
 The regimental HQ was located at Camp McCauley in Hörsching, Austria.
 The 4th Constabulary Squadron was stationed in Wels and the 24th was stationed in Ebelsberg.
-Several troops were separated and posted to other areas within the American zone of occupation in Austria maintaining law and order and security.
+Several troops were separated and posted to other areas within the American zone of occupation in Austria, where they maintained law and order and security.
 The 4th Constabulary Regiment was inactivated on 1 May 1949, but its subordinate units remained active.
 The same day, the 24th Constabulary Squadron was sent to Bad Hersfeld, West Germany, and conducted surveillance along the Iron Curtain until 15 December 1952, when it was deactivated.
-However, on 21 April 1953, the squadron was redesignated in an inactive status and renamed the 524th Reconnaissance Squadron.
+However, on 21 April 1953, the squadron was redesignated as inactive and renamed the 524th Reconnaissance Squadron.
 The 4th Constabulary Squadron was redesignated as the 4th Reconnaissance Squadron on 1 April 1949, and then on 1 December 1951 as the 4th Armored Reconnaissance Battalion.
 After several reorganizations and renamings, it was registered in an inactive status as the Headquarters and Headquarters Troop, 14th Squadron, 4th Cavalry on 1 April 1963.